VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 * Hard to validate: to make sure it works with type you need to test it with that type;
 * Code bloat.

-**Code bloat** it's when you get much bigger program after compilation then you expected.
+**Code bloat** it's when you get much bigger executable file after compilation then you expected.
 Every time you use a new generic parameter you get a new generated class or function, its code is stored on disk and have to be loaded in the RAM during execution.

 #### Variance {#cpp_templates_variance}
-As I sad before C++ templates very intuitive: there is just code generation behind it.
+As I sad before C++ templates are very intuitive: there is just code generation behind it.
 What kind of variance will it be if you write the same class or function using different types.
 **Invariance**.